for version 5.5.8

 You can choose whether to include audio in continuous-capture recordings and/or motion-capture recordings.
 By default, both options are enabled.

-This tab allows you to specify settings for the Continuous Capture recording mode:
+This section allows you to specify settings for the Continuous Capture recording mode:

 Enable this option to capture a movie file whenever the continuous-capture recording mode is armed.

-Specify the rate at which to capture frames to the movie (leave empty for the maximum rate).
-Note however that if the incoming video is in MPEG-4 or H.264 format, and you have chosen not to recompress the video (see the Device settings), SecuritySpy will be unable to change the frame rate of the video, and it will therefore be recorded at whatever rate is being supplied by the camera.
+This is the rate at which to capture frames to the movie (leave empty for the maximum rate).
+Note however that if the incoming video is in MPEG-4, H.264 or H.265 format, and you have chosen not to recompress the video (see the Device settings), SecuritySpy will be unable to change the frame rate of the video, and it will therefore be recorded at whatever rate is being supplied by the camera.

 Here you can specify when to create new movie files - there are four options: